Gordon H. Smith: Early political career

 Smith entered politics with his election to the Oregon State Senate in 1992, and became president of that body in 1995.
 Later in 1995, he ran in a special election for a Senate seat vacated by the resignation of Bob Packwood, but was narrowly defeated in the January 1996 special election by then-Congressman Ron Wyden.
 Smith carried all but eight counties, but could not overcome an 89,000-vote deficit in Multnomah County, home to Portland–far exceeding the overall margin of 18,200 votes.

 U.S. Senate

 Elections

 United States Senator Mark Hatfield, a fellow Republican, announced his retirement later in 1996.
 Smith became the first person to run for the Senate twice in one year.
 This time he won, easily defeating Lon Mabon (whose organization, the Oregon Citizens Alliance, had previously endorsed Smith over Wyden) in the Republican primary and Democrat Tom Bruggere in the general election by a close margin.
 Before his election, Oregon had not elected a senator from the eastern part of the state since 1938.

-Smith was re-elected in 2002, defeating Oregon Secretary of State Bill Bradbury by 57% to 39%.
+Smith was re-elected in 2002, defeating Oregon Secretary of State Bill Bradbury by 210,389 votes.

-Smith's approval rating was 52 percent, with 38 percent disapproving.
+Smith's approval rating was 52%, with 38% disapproving.